Nickersoft/homepage-new/src/content/blog/learnings/deno-first-impressions.md

 image: ../../../assets/dino.jpg
 ---

-Call me five years late to the party, but in this past month, I used Deno for the first time.
+Call me five years late to the party, but this past month, I used Deno for the first time.
 Yeah, I know.
 I'm lame.

 For those who aren't aware, [Deno](https://deno.land) is a JavaScript framework created by Ryan Dahl, the original creator of Node.
-Launched in 2018 and written in Rust (a language I've still yet to master), Deno has boasts several advantages over the Node runtime.
+Launched in 2018 and written in Rust (a language I've still yet to master), Deno boasts several advantages over the Node runtime.

 Notably: